 BY ELLIE HENSLEY

 More than 20,000 residents call Midtown Atlanta home, from those in the highest income bracket to those currently living without roofs over their heads.
-For the past three months, we’ve examined the issue of homelessness in the district and spoken to individuals and groups who are helping find jobs, wellness resources and permanent housing for others in need.
+In 2019, we began a series that examines the issue of homelessness in our district and highlighted individuals and groups who are helping find jobs, wellness resources and permanent housing for others in need.

-This month’s installment features Midtown Blue Public Safety Officer (PSO) Chandral Pickett and a man she recently helped to find his way out of homelessness.
+This installment, originally published in November 2019, features Midtown Blue Public Safety Officer (PSO) Chandral Pickett and a man she recently helped to find his way out of homelessness.
 Until early October 2019, Clarence Betts counted himself among the City of Atlanta’s 3,217 homeless— now he has a job, a roof over his head and hope for the future.

 Read more about his story and find out how PSO Pickett and others are assisting people in the only way that works – on a personal, one-to-one basis.

-Tactical Needs: Pickett Compiles Resources into Helpful Guide for the Homeless
+Tactical Needs: Pickett Compiled Resources into Helpful Guide for the Homeless

-Chandral Pickett’s main job responsibilities as a Midtown Blue Public Safety Officer are to ensure that Midtown is safe and welcoming.
+During her time as a Midtown Blue Public Safety Officer, Chandral Pickett’s main job responsibilities as a Midtown Blue Public Safety Officer were to ensure that Midtown is safe and welcoming.
 When she came on board in January 2019, she was immediately interested in getting involved with Midtown Blue’s Homeless Outreach Program.

 In 2018, Midtown Blue Public Safety Officer Kristian McClendon helped to create a program that would allow her and other Midtown Blue officers to help people experiencing homelessness as she was patrolling the district.
 Read more about Officer McClendon's work in our earlier installment on untangling homelessness here.

-“I was gung ho on everything my colleague Kristian was doing, and I pushed it a little bit further,” Pickett said.
+“I was gung ho on everything my colleague Kristian was doing, and I pushed it a little bit further,” Pickett said during a November 2019 interview (PIckett is no longer a Midtown Blue PSO).
 “I’m taking it upon myself to help them find places to live and all the resources out there.”

 Midtown Blue’s program already involves daily welfare checks with the district’s homeless people.
-Every morning at 6 a.m., Public Safety Officer Byron Watkins wakes up people he finds sleeping in the public right-of-way, and while he does ask them to move along, he also asks about their mental and physical health and offers to connect them with resources.
-Read about Watkins' pre-dawn welfare checks here.
+Every morning at 6 a.m., PSOs wakes up people they find sleeping in the public right-of-way, and when they does ask individuals to move along, they also inquire about their mental and physical health and offer to connect them with resources.
+Read about these pre-dawn welfare checks here.

 Highly Customized, Local Information Related to Need

-But the officers are always looking for ways to expand the program, and Pickett has found one in bringing handmade paper pamphlets with her when she is on patrol.
-She hands out information she has compiled on where to look for housing and resources for getting by while people are searching.
+But the officers are always looking for ways to expand the program, and Pickett found one in bringing handmade paper pamphlets with her when she was on patrol.
+She handed out information she has compiled on where to look for housing and resources for getting by while people are searching.
+While she has left the program, current PSOs continue to use her resources in 2021.

 “People who have been out here for years know where almost everything is, what to do and what not to do,” Pickett said.
 “I always tell them, ‘If you find something out there I don’t already know about, please tell me.
 Because if it’s helpful to you, it will probably be helpful to someone else.’”